howerj/httpc/readme.md

 larger, more complex and more complete. [cURL][] is an example of one such program and library - if you do decided to use it, good luck porting it!

+Use cases:

+* Downloading firmware over an unreliable connection.
+* Poking a web-server with data.
+* Talking to a known, trusted server.

 # EXAMPLE USAGE

 	Usage: ./httpc [-ht] *OR* -[1vy] -u URL *OR* -[1vy] URL